Shisui-Genjutsu/RegistrationForm-Django/README.md

 </p>

 <p>
-School Web Application using React JS, FastAPI and MySQL with JWT authentication and microservice architecture.
-This application has 4 microserices 3 backend microservices(student, teacher, admin) and 1 ui microservice(frontend)
-all microservices has its own database MySQL backend is written in FastAPI python framework for building RestAPI frontend is written in ReactJs it is component based javascript library
+RegistrationForm using Django, HTML, CSS, Bootstap, Javascript and MySQL. backend is written in Django python framework frontend is written in HTML, CSS, Bootstrap and  javascript database is written in MySQL database.
 </p>

 <h3>#root Installations:</h3>